FoldingAtHome/siegetank-backend/README.md

 The major goals in the development of Siege Tank are:

 1. Striated workservers for load-balancing
-2. Significantly improved ease of use in creating, storing, and accessing jobs
+2. Significantly improved ease of use in creating, storing, and querying jobs
 3. Adopt modern technologies and libraries
-4. Common RESTful Web API with Python bindings
+4. Common RESTful Web API with Python and JS clients
 5. Scalability on both generic servers and AWS
 6. Emphasize convention over configuration